Thiruvanmiyur railway station: History

 Thiruvanmiyur station was opened on 26 January 2004, as part of the second phase of the Chennai MRTS network.
 Since it was the terminal station at the time of its opening, a crossover was initially planned at the station to divert the trains between up and down directions.
 However, this was never realised as the project administration failed to include this requirement in the revised proposal for ballastless track.
 The up and down lines between Tirumailai and Tiruvanmiyur (a station before Velacheri) were completed during 2003.
 Execution of the balance portion of work beyond Tiruvanmiyur had been delayed due to the sinkage of earth.
 Owing to this, trains moving in the 'up' direction from Thirumailai to Thiruvanmiyur were required to be moved to the 'down' line for the return trip.
 In addition, safety was also in question with the operation of trains in both lines without the crossover.
 This led to operating trains only in the 'up' line for a long time until the construction of stations till Velachery.
 The 'down' line created at a cost of ₹ 1,850 million had been idling for several months.

 Structure

 The elevated station is on the western banks of the Buckingham Canal.
 The platform length is 280 m.
 The station building consists of 1392 m2 of parking area in its basement.

+Station layout

 Service and connections

 Thiruvanmiyur station is the fourteenth station on the MRTS line to Velachery.
 In the return direction from Velachery, it is currently the fourth station towards Chennai Beach station, which will become the seventh station upon completion of the entire stretch up to St. Thomas Mount.